redis/redis-doc/topics/pipelining.md

     END

-After all if both the Redis process and the benchmark are running in the same box, isn't this just messages copied via memory from one place to another without any actual latency and actual networking involved?
+After all if both the Redis process and the benchmark are running in the same box, isn't it just messages being copied via memory from one place to another without any actual latency and actual networking involved?

-The reason is that processes in a system are not always running, actually it is the kernel scheduler that let the process run, so what happens is that, for instance, the benchmark is allowed to run, reads the reply from the Redis server (related to the last command executed), and writes a new command.
+The reason is that processes in a system are not always running, actually it is the kernel scheduler that let's the process run.
+So, for instance, when the benchmark is allowed to run, it reads the reply from the Redis server (related to the last command executed), and writes a new command.
 The command is now in the loopback interface buffer, but in order to be read by the server, the kernel should schedule the server process (currently blocked in a system call)